 - Report wrong directions – http://goo.gl/hyOG6m

 For tracking my cycling ride I use the Map My Ride app, it’s a great app that I been using from the beginning.
 I’m only interesting, of tracking the route I took and compare to the route I planned to take.
-I also track distance and speed and at the endo of the year I get statistics on how many rides I don, km biked.
+I also track distance and speed and at the end of the year I get statistics on how many rides I don, km biked.
 I do a lot of running as well, and use the same app to track that activity.

 Amsterdam Bike Guide

-I use the Amsterdam bike guide or the event that I would need to find a bike store, if I have a problem with my bike.
+I use the Amsterdam bike guide or the event that I would need to find a bike store if I have a problem with my bike.
 I use the Amsterdam Bike Guide as I live in Amsterdam and I can use this app to immediately get the location of a bike store.
 The app can provide additional information about Amsterdam useful for a cyclist.
-The Amsterdam Bike Guide is great for tourist visiting Amsterdam.
+The Amsterdam Bike Guide is great for tourists visiting Amsterdam.

 When I do not do biking or running, I still need to be agile and work on my fitness.
 There are a few apps that I use for this.